 WCB insurance protects you and your employees in the event of a workplace injury or illness.
 Workers compensation insurance covers wages while your worker recovers, pays for extended healthcare benefits and protects you from lawsuits.

-WCB premiums are based on a combination of the risk of incurring claims cost and the value of what is insured.
+WCB premiums are based on a combination of the value of what is insured and the risk of incurring claims costs.
 We define risk as the potential cost of future workplace injuries (based on the costs of past claims) and determine value using the assessable payroll of your workforce.